Andrew Palmer (racing driver)

 Andrew Palmer (born July 10, 1994) is an American racing driver from Chicago, Illinois.
 He is a former official Lamborghini GT3 Junior driver and is currently contracted to Bentley Team Absolute.
 He is most known for winning the inaugural Lamborghini World Championship in 2013.
 He is also the youngest ever winner in the Pirelli World-Challenge, class winner of the 2015 24 Hours of Daytona, 2015 12 Hours of Sebring, and 2015 Petit Le Mans.
 With Lamborghini, he recorded their first ever overall win as a manufacturer at Monza in 2015.

 Early life and education

 Palmer was born on July 10, 1994, in Chicago, US.
-He started his career in motorsports at age 10 racing at Chicago Indoor Racing before joining the outdoor team.
+He started his career in motorsports at the age of ten, racing at Chicago Indoor Racing before joining the outdoor team.
 He is the oldest of three children.
 He graduated from Pomona College in 2015 with a degree in Mathematical Economics.
 He currently resides in Los Angeles.

 Racing career

 Karting

-Palmer began karting at the age of 10 in 2004.
+Palmer began karting at the age of ten in 2004.
 He quickly began to win national races before securing his first Rotax National Championship in 2010.
-He went on to be a Team USA member 3 times (2010, 2012, 2013) competing at the Rotax World Finals with a best finish of 13th.
+He went on to be a Team USA member three times (2010, 2012, 2013) competing at the Rotax World Finals with a best finish of 13th.
 He also secured a World Karting Association National title in 2012.